Community Governance in Westhumble

 - Westhumble is currently represented by 3 District Councillors (whose Ward also includes Mickleham, Westcott, Wotton, Abinger & Ockley) and a County Councillor who covers the whole Dorking Hills area.

-- They provide support for residents, not just in their dealings with the Councils but also with other local service providers, such as police, health, housing associations, water companies, etc.
+- Elected Councillors provide support for residents, not just in their dealings with the Councils but also with other local service providers, such as police, health, housing associations, water companies, etc.

 - Would you like to elect Parish Councillors so that disadvantaged and vulnerable residents in our area can continue to call on a similar level of support?